knpuniversity/symfony2-series/knpu/episode2/twig-security-is-authenticated.rst

 Twig Security and IS_AUTHENTICATED_FULLY
 ========================================

-Since logging out works, let's add a link to logour.
+Since logging out works, let's add a link to actually do it.

 We already know logging out in Symfony is really easy.
-As long as the ``logout`` key is present under our firewall and we have a route to ``/logout``, we can surf to ``/logout`` and it'll just work.
+As long as the ``logout`` key is present under our firewall and we have a route to ``/logout``, we can surf there and it'll just work.
 Symfony takes care of the details behind the scenes.

 Security Inside Twig: is_granted